Exercise After Knee Replacement: A Comprehensive Guide

 When Can You Start Exercise After Knee Replacement?

-Most patients start basic exercises within a few hours after surgery, unless there is a specific medical reason to delay.
-With minimally invasive techniques, many patients begin walking with support the same day.
-Early movement helps circulation, reduces swelling, and prevents joint stiffness.
+Most patients begin basic exercises within a few hours after surgery, unless there is a specific medical reason to delay.
+With minimally invasive techniques, many patients start walking with support on the same day.
+Early movement promotes circulation, reduces swelling, and prevents joint stiffness.

 Always follow your surgeon’s advice, but remember: exercise after knee replacement is essential from day one.